 Now that you know your organization is eligible, it is time to get started.
 You will need to create an account with TechSoup, a technology non-profit who delivers technology tools to other non-profits at discounted rates.

-This is a simple process consisting of filling out a form on the TechSoup Registration page.
+This application is a simple process consisting of filling out a form on the TechSoup Registration page.
 Once you fill out your country and organization information, you will need to accept the terms and conditions.
 After this is done and your application is submitted, it can take up to 30 days for your organization to be confirmed.
 In the case of missing information, someone from TechSoup will get in contact with your organization for additional information.

 3. Create A Google for Non-Profit Account

 To begin your signup, you can start your Google Ad Grant application here.
 To begin, you will need to verify that you meet all the requirements.
 If you have already gained your TechSoup verification token, you will satisfy the requirements.
-You will also need to have your organization’s Tax ID number in order to proceed with the application.
+You will also need to have your organization’s Tax ID number to proceed with the application.

 Next, you will need to fill out your organization’s information.
-This will include mission statements, contact information, and your website URL.
+This information will include mission statements, contact information, and your website URL.
 Once this is complete, you will fill out your communication preferences (phone, email, etc.) and submit your application.

-Along with Google Ad Grants, Google nonprofits gain access to a variety of other features:
+Along with Google Ad Grants, Google non-profits gain access to a variety of other features:

 - Listing on One Today, exclusive site for Google’s mobile fundraising options.

-- Special features on Youtube including a donate button.
+- Special features on Youtube, including a donate button.

 4. Verify G-Suites